cidacslab/AESOP-Data-Documentation/docs/source/web_based.rst

 On one hand, this is an opportune process that can aid decision-making by enabling the issuance of an alert when something outside the norm (an anomaly) is detected [TO DO].
 Search engine data can reveal real-time insights into public health concerns by identifying spikes in search queries for symptoms, diseases, or other health-related topics.
 This proactive approach allows for a more responsive and dynamic public health monitoring system.

-Furthermore, the universal accessibility and the potential to obtain search engine data independently of the health system make this a powerful tool.
-However, this is conditioned by the cultural and socio-economic context of the population.
-Differences in health-seeking behaviors, language, and economic status can impact the way individuals use search engines for health information.
-Recognizing these factors is crucial to leveraging search engine data effectively and ensuring it provides a meaningful contribution to public health surveillance.

 Thus, search engines, while secondary, play a critical contextual role in the overall surveillance framework, providing a complementary layer of data that enhances the ability to detect and respond to public health threats more swiftly.

 Data access information